 The economic regulator of the water and sewerage sectors in England and Wales

-Ofwat (The Water Services Regulation Authority) is the economic regulator of the water and sewerage sectors in England and Wales.
-We are here to make sure that the companies provide household and business consumers with a good quality service and value for money.
-Find out more about us, and about the water and sewerage sectors.
+Ofwat (The Water Services Regulation Authority) is the economic regulator of the water sector in England and Wales.
+Our role is to help the sector build trust and confidence with customers, the environment and wider society.
+Find out more about us.

 Thames Tideway Tunnel licence award

 We have confirmed the award of a licence to Bazalgette Tunnel Limited to deliver the 25km Thames Tideway Tunnel to deal with the problem of the amount of untreated sewage going into the River Thames.
 A new process for awarding the licence has resulted in significant savings for customers, against previous estimates, with Thames Water’s bills expected to remain at the current level, before inflation, until at least 2020.